 AMP currently supports transactions in only limited contexts like via amp-iframe w/ the Payment Request API -- however this omits many important use cases.
 This activity would implement a more robust payment component in AMP, potentially including integrations with third-party payment processors, widgets, wallets, etc (these should be supported somehow regardless).

 When done right, a comment section can be the source of productive discussion, content ideas, and even leads.
 And now, with AMP, designers can create a comment section where users can engage in that discussion, and even require login, which allows users to discuss in a more personal manner:

 4. AMP Stories

 If you’ve seen Snapchat, Instagram, or Facebook stories, AMP stories will look very familiar.
-According to Rudy Galfi, Product Manager for AMP at Google, stories offer publishers “a mobile-focused format for delivering news and information as visually rich, tap-through stories:”
+According to Rudy Galfi, Product Manager for AMP at Google, AMP stories offer publishers “a mobile-focused format for delivering news and information as visually rich, tap-through stories:”

 According to Galfi, publishers like CNN, Conde Nast, Hearst, Mashable, Meredith, Mic, Vox Media, and The Washington Post have been involved in the early development of the format.
 Now, it’s available to all users, and as far as discoverability goes, you can find AMP stories in Google Images, Discover, Search, and News.

 Here’s an example of what seeing one might look like:

 5. Get additional visibility in Bing